Matthew Denver: Congress

+Later career and death

+He returned to banking in Wilmington and served as president of the Ohio Bankers' Association in 1918 and 1919.

 Denver was again elected a member of the Democratic State committee for the 1926–1928 term.
 He served as president of the Clinton County National Bank & Trust Co. from 1902 until his death in Wilmington on May 13, 1954.
 His remains are interred at the Sugar Grove Cemetery.